erasmus-without-paper/ewp-specs-architecture/README.md

  * Once you detect a change in one of your entities, you push its ID to the queue.
-It is recommended for the queue to be backed by a persistent storage engine (e.g. a separate table in a database), to avoid missing notifications after service is restarted.
+It is recommended for the queue to be backed by a persistent storage engine (e.g., a separate table in a database), to avoid missing notifications after the service is restarted.

    Note that creating or deleting an entity also counts as a "change".
 Change notifications don't directly tell the receiver about what happened to the